4 min read

 The introduction of the one-stop online portal particularly simplifies the submission process for service providers who are applying for licenses from both the National Bank of Serbia and the Securities Commission.
 The law unequivocally states that if the same entity submits applications falling under the jurisdiction of both regulatory bodies, all required documentation is submitted only once, and the competent authorities are obligated to exchange all available documentation between themselves.

-This new procedure, which is atypical for our legal system, is certainly a step in the right direction.
-Although it has not yet fully taken hold, in practice, it is expected that this mechanism will simplify the process of obtaining licenses to provide services related to digital assets and make the procedure significantly more efficient.
+This procedure, which is atypical for the Serbian legal system, is certainly a step in the right direction.
+In the future, it is expected that this mechanism will simplify the process of obtaining licenses to provide services related to digital assets and make the procedure significantly more efficient.

-The transitional and final provisions of the Law on Digital Assets stipulate that entities providing services related to digital assets must align their operations and general acts with the law and the bylaws of the National Bank of Serbia and the Securities Commission within six months of the law’s entry into force (by 29 June 2021) and submit applications for the issuance of the necessary permits.
+The transitional and final provisions of the Law on Digital Assets stipulate that those entities providing services related to digital assets had to align their operations and general acts with the law and the bylaws of the National Bank of Serbia and the Securities Commission within six months of the law’s entry into force (by 29 June 2021) and submit applications for the issuance of the necessary permits.
+With that in mind, the law has been in full force for some time now and the authorities already have experience in issuing the relevant permits and ancillary legal issues.

 Similar Articles